deepset-ai/haystack/README.md

 </div>

 > [!WARNING]
-> You are currently looking at the readme of Haystack 2.0-Beta, an unstable version of what will eventually become Haystack 2.0.
+> **You are currently looking at the readme of Haystack 2.0-Beta**, an unstable version of what will eventually become Haystack 2.0.
 We are still maintaining Haystack 1.x which is the version of Haystack you should use in production.
 [Switch to Haystack 1.x here](https://github.com/deepset-ai/haystack/tree/v1.x).

 [Haystack](https://haystack.deepset.ai/) is an end-to-end LLM framework that enables you to build applications powered by LLMs, Transformer models, vector search and more.
 Whether you want to perform retrieval-augmented generation (RAG), documentation search, question answering or answer generation, you can use state-of-the-art embedding models and LLMs with Haystack to build end-to-end NLP applications to solve your use case.